Singapore stocks finish stronger amid 'relief rally' across region

 Turnover in the local bourse came in at 1.26 billion units worth $914.40 million.
 Gainers outpaced losers, with 257 counters up and 225 down.
 Gains were led by local banking trio DBS Bank, UOB and OCBC Bank, as well as Singtel, which collectively added 13.8 index points to the STI.

 Sembcorp Marine was the most active, with 113 million shares worth $13.6 million done.
 The counter fell 0.2 cent, or 1.63 per cent, to 12.1 cents.
-The offshore and marine firm said on Monday that its soon-to-be released first-half results could see losses in the region of more than half a billion dollars owing to full provisions for increased manpower cost amid a labour crunch.
+The offshore and marine firm said yesterday its soon-to-be released first-half results could see losses in the region of over half a billion dollars owing to full provisions for increased manpower cost amid a labour crunch.

 iX Biopharma rose 0.5 cent, or 2.13 per cent, to 24 cents.
-The speciality pharmaceutical company said on Monday it is seeking to spin off and list its pharmaceutical and medicinal cannabis business in Hong Kong.
+The speciality pharmaceutical company said yesterday it is seeking to spin off and list its pharmaceutical and medicinal cannabis business in Hong Kong.